Profitability analysis with SAP S/4HANA Finance is an extremely important area for FICO users of the new suite.

-Account-based profitability analysis (ABCOPA) uses accounts (cost elements) to collect profitability values.
+Margin analysis uses accounts (cost elements) to collect profitability values.
 Therefore, by design, it’s very easy to reconcile it with financial accounting.
 However, in SAP ERP and earlier versions, it had some considerable limitations.
 The cost of goods sold couldn’t be split among different cost components, which is possible in costing-based profitability analysis.

 Also, variance analysis was only possible for totals variance, but not by variance category.
 That made costing-based profitability analysis the choice for most companies prior to SAP S/4HANA, and account-based profitability analysis was sometimes implemented in parallel to facilitate the accounting reconciliation process.

-SAP has made a huge improvement to profitability analysis with SAP S/4HANA, and more specifically to account-based profitability analysis.
-Now in SAP S/4HANA the advantages of costing-based profitability analysis are available in account-based profitability analysis, combined with easy reconciliation with financial accounting.
+SAP has made a huge improvement to profitability analysis with SAP S/4HANA, and more specifically to margin analysis.
+Now, in SAP S/4HANA, the advantages of costing-based profitability analysis are available in account-based profitability analysis, combined with easy reconciliation with financial accounting.

-Cost component split is now possible in account-based profitability analysis.
+Cost component split is now possible in margin analysis.
 Also, variance analysis is made possible by variance categories.
 Therefore, in SAP S/4HANA it’s possible to construct a profit and loss statement with a contribution margin calculation, very much like in costing-based profitability analysis.